cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     k.Keeper.MustRefundWager(ctx, &storedGame)
     ```

-4. When a game expires and there is a forfeit.
-Make sure to only refund or pay full winnings when applicable.
+4. When a game expires and there is a forfeit, make sure to only refund or pay full winnings when applicable.
 The logic needs to be adjusted:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/x/checkers/keeper/end_block_server_game.go#L54-L58]
     if deadline.Before(ctx.BlockTime()) {